vindognz/Dementris/README.md

 ~~we made tetris in pygame. pain insued.~~\
 ~~we're making tetris in pygame. pain is ***eternal***~~\
 ~~we made tetris in pygame. pain insued.~~\
-i make dementia in pytetris in pygame. i forgor if pain
+i make dementia in pytetris in pygame. i forgor how pain

 ## Default Controls
 **Left Rotate:** z\